lmuntaner/tech-introduction-product-people/docs/databases/project.md

 );
 ```

-The statement to create the table has the same parts as any simple table, however the last row is added:
+The statement to create the table has the same parts as any simple table, except for the last row:

 ```sql
 FOREIGN KEY(author_id) REFERENCES writers(id)
 ```

-This line is defines the relationship of one column `author_id` with a column from another table `writers(id)`.
+This line defines the relationship of one column `author_id` with a column from another table `writers(id)`.

 Go ahead and add the books we commented in the [relational article](./relational.md).
+Add the books in the one-to-many relationship.
+Not in the many-to-many relationship.

 ### Browse the database